pietrop/nwjs_boilerplate/README.md

 >The first item of application menu shows nwjs instead of your-app-name.
 To fix it, you need to set the value of CFBundleName in all files of `nwjs.app/Contents/Resources/*.lproj/InfoPlist.strings` to `your-app-name` instead of nwjs.

-Before running the deploy script you may also want to change toolbar show option to false.
+Before running the deploy script you may also want to change toolbar show option to false, in `package.json`.
 I have it on by default because is useful for troubleshooting during development.

 ```json
 "toolbar": false,